drkaushiksarkar/indo-ai-documentation/readme.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Developers
+- Dr. Kaushik Sarkar (Project Director and Chief Scientist)
+- Naufal Prawironegoro (Project Consultant)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Project developed as part of research on climate-sensitive disease prediction
+- The ClimateSmart Indonesia initiative was launched in 2023 with funding support from the philanthropy of the President of the UAE through the Reaching The Last Mile.
+- The distributed AI and EDGE infrastructure is developed with funding support from the Patrick J. McGovern Foundation.
-- Special thanks to contributors and institutions providing the climate and dengue incidence data
+- Special thanks to KORIKA, the Ministry of Health, Indonesia and BMKG for data and strategic inputs.
 - Powered by TensorFlow, PyTorch, and MLflow